 What might Sir David have said to world leaders had he heeded this advice?
-Perhaps something along these lines: “Modern civilisation has erased our indigeneity – our ancestral humanity that binds us to land, non-human lifeforms and natural processes.
+Perhaps something along these lines: “Modern civilisation has erased our indigeneity – that part of our humanity that binds us to land, to our relationships with non-human lifeforms and to natural processes.
 But we are lucky.
 There are still millions of indigenous peoples on the planet whose wisdom and knowledge holds the key to restoring this lost part of us.
 Bring them to the negotiating table and listen to what they have to say.
 They are the solution to this crisis.”

 - Sangha, K. K. (2020).
 Global Importance of Indigenous and Local Communities’ Managed Lands: Building a Case for Stewardship Schemes.
 Sustainability, 12(19), 7839.

 - Henrich, J., Heine, S. J., & Norenzayan, A. (2010).
 Most people are not WEIRD.
 Nature, 466(7302), 29-29.
 WEIRD stands for “Western, Educated, Industrial, Rich & Democratic”.